 Thus began my new career as a Higher Education Consultant for IBM — an ambassador for Information Technology to major universities around the country.
 After 12 years with Big Blue, I grew tired of the constant travel and left for a series of IT management positions in the Research Triangle area of North Carolina.
 I concluded my IT career managing the group responsible for email and research databases at GlaxoSmithKline.
 In mid-2006 economic analysis became my full-time occupation.

 My interest in economics and financial planning was triggered by the bear market of 1973-74.
 My wife and I bought our first home in August 1973, a month after our second child was born.
 Two months later, the Oil Embargo tripled gas prices, and I began commuting to work on a bicycle.
 During the decade of stagflation, I became fascinated with economics, finance, and market behavior (my wife claims it's an addiction).

 Charting financial data is something I've been doing for over thirty years.
 I was an early user of first-generation spreadsheet software (VisiCalc, SuperCalc, and Lotus 1-2-3), and I participated in the beta program for the original release of both Excel and Quicken.

 I use the word "chart" for my visualizations of data rather than "graph", which has always struck me as a bit pretentious.
-I suppose my language preference was conditioned decades ago by the terminology used in spreadsheet software.
+I suppose my word choice was determined decades ago by the terminology used in spreadsheet software.

 Contrary to what many visitors assume based on my last name, I'm not a bearish short seller.
 It's true that some of my content has occasionally been a bit pessimistic in recent years.
 But I believe this is a result of economic realities and not a personal bias.
 For the record, my efforts to educate others about bear markets date from November 2007, as this Motley Fool article attests.